stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-hello-world.md

 ## Supplies

-Everything you need for this project, with Amazon links, is listed below:
+All equipment for this project, with Amazon links, is listed below:

 1 - [Elegoo MEGA 2560](https://amzn.to/362vn2V): The MEGA is overkill but is the device I recommend for students.
 The additional digital I/O ports provide the option to create more complex projects.